 Capital Program and Expansions

 Elektro’s six year (1999-2004) capital program is designed to continue to meet the energy supply needs of its customers, according to the standards set by ANEEL.
 The capital program is based on a market forecast and is subject to change as the market deviates from this forecast.
-Capital expenditures associated with this program are expected to be approximately US$238.1 MM as shown in the table below.
+Capital expenditures associated with this program are expected to be approximately US$238.1 million as shown in the table below.